MyGet/MyGetDocs/Docs.Site/Docs/Reference/FAQ.markdown

 MyGet will return a detailed error when pushing packages with a full description of the issue.
 If your NuGet client is not showing this error, use the *-verbosity Detailed* switch.

+## I get a 413 RequestEntityTooLarge when pushing packages to my MyGet feed

+First of all, when pushing to a v2 NuGet feed, ensure you are targeting the `api/v2/package` endpoint.

+There are various reasons that can result in this exception being thrown.
+Usually, the response is enriched with more details about the cause of the exception.

+Here's an overview:
+* The package is too large according to your subscription quota.
+Please verify before asking support as you can often simply resolve it by upgrading your subscription plan or adjusting retention policies on your feed to free up some space.
+* The total size of the packages that are pending upload (through the web UI) is too large.
+* The package is simply too large (as in Gb's of size) and our servers reject it.

 ## Does MyGet support Mono?

 As long as NuGet.Core and the NuGet CLI support Mono, we'll do the same.